-Making payments abroad or in foreign online shops
+Making payments abroad

 If your Viseca credit card is billed in Swiss francs and you are in Spain, for example, the merchant will give you a choice between paying in CHF or EUR.